Fun Common Potoo Facts For Kids | Kidadl

 Common Potoo Fun Facts

-What do common potoo look like?
+What does common potoo look like?

-This bird has a distinct black, white, gray, and molten red-brown plumage.
-It has a small beak, wide mouth, and huge yellow eyes with black eyeballs.
+This bird has distinct black, white, gray, and molten red-brown plumage.
+It has a small beak, a wide mouth, and huge yellow eyes with black eyeballs.
 The eyes highly reflect artificial light.
 It is a master of camouflage.
 Its wingspan is 33-37 in (84-94 cm).
 There are slight notches in its eyelids which helps it to see even with its eyelids closed.
 What an amazing, subtle adaptation that helps it to keep an eye on potential predators.

 How cute are they?